khaidarovs/slackbot/README.md

 We updated the tests for check_date as well as a few minor updates to other tests.
 You can find more details about other changes below.

 ## Acceptance Testing
 - In the workspace, head to "Add Channel" -> "Create new channel".
 Name the channel and leave it public.
 Since the channel was not created by the bot, you should see that the channel was not even created.
 To verify, go to "unread messages" from SlackBot, which should say that the bot has archived your channel.
+NOTE: the acceptance test for the slash commands may be currently impacted by this, since there is a chronological process that occurs with channel creation through onboarding onto classes, and eventually deleting said courses.

 ## Changes from Iteration 1 (Milestone 4A)